rosschapman/internetross/blog.md

 1) First, a parse error may be thrown during "other synchronous things" after the `saveChildEntity` promise is fulfilled.
 See a contrived example of that: [async/await with synchronous error](https://codesandbox.io/embed/asyncawait-with-synchronous-error-7c7d5?fontsize=14)

-2) Second, it's possible that the POST request initiated by `saveChildEntity` may be succeed on the backend but the connection between browser and server may be severed before the browser recieves the `200` and the promise becomes fulfilled!
-When that happens, promise is actually rejected and the runtime goes into the catch block.
+2) Second, it's possible that the POST request initiated by `saveChildEntity` may succeed on the backend and persist the child data, but the connection between browser and server may be severed before the browser recieves the `200` and the promise becomes fulfilled!
+When that happens, the promise is actually rejected and the runtime goes into the catch block.

 It was this numero dos vulnerability that got us.